ethereum/EIPs/EIPS/eip-draft-contract-ownership-via-DoH.md

 As mainstream businesses begin to adopt public blockchain and digital asset technologies more rapidly, there is a growing need for a discovery/search mechanism (compatible with conventional browser resources) of smart contracts associated with a known business domain as well as reasonable assurance that the smart contract does indeed belong to the business owner of the DNS domain.
 The relatively recent introduction and widespread support of DoH means it is possible to make direct queries of DNS records straight from the browser context and thus leverage a simple TXT record as a pointer to an on-chain smart contract.

 A TXT pointer coupled with an appropriate smart contract interface (described in this ERC) yields a simple, yet flexible and robust mechanism for the client-side detection and reasonably secure verification of on-chain logic and digital assets associated with a the owner of a domain name.
 For example, a stablecoin issuer might leverage this standard to provide a method for an end user or web-based end user client to ensure that the asset their wallet is interacting with is indeed the contract issued or controlled by the owner or administrator of a well known DNS domain.

+**Example 1**:

+A user visits bigbrand.com.
+The owners of bigbrand.com have previously released an NFT collection which is compatible with this ERC standard and was airdropped to a number of wallet addresses.
+If the user was one of the recipients, a wallet leveraging this ERC could automatically detect that the user is an owner of a digital asset associated with the site and customize the user experience accordingly.

+**Example 2**:

+A user visits nftmarketplace.io to buy a limited release NFT from theirfavoritebrand.com.
+The marketplace app can leverage this ERC to allow the user to search by domain name and also indicate to the user that an NFT of interest is indeed an authentic asset associated with theirfavoritebrand.com.

 ## Specification